-- Writers furnish complete articles to the managing editor on or before copy deadline.
+- Writers furnish complete articles to the executive editor on or before copy deadline.
 The managing editor edits the article for style, length and readability, then either returns it to the writer to send to the source or sends it directly to the source, if needed, to confirm and check for accuracy.

 - The magazine’s executive editor reviews all stories for style and readability.
 Upon review by the executive editor, all content is conveyed to the copy editor, who edits for style and readability.

 - After content has been reviewed by the copy editor, it moves on to the design phase.
 If a story’s subject matter is sensitive nature or of great significance, it may be sent to other administrators for approval prior to the production process.